 15 Year Mortgage vs 30 Year Loans

 A 15 year mortgage can save you hundreds of thousands in interest over the life of the loan.
-Meanwhile, the 30 year home loan has lower payments, but you will pay much more in interest over the long term.
+Meanwhile, the 30 year mortgage has lower payments, but you will pay much more in interest over the long term.
 Let’s take a close look at both options and you can decide which the best is for you.

 15 Year Mortgage Loans Saves You Money